 Two ways.
 The first is home care.
 Veridatta's Enlighten Serum inhibits melanin production and helps to keep sunspots from reappearing immediately after the chemical peel and IPL treatment.

-The second Veridatta's Vital Sun SPF because it is a physical blocker for both UVB and UVA rays.
-The only way to sit in the sun and not darker your sunspots is if you use a zinc oxide sunscreen.
+The second is wear a zinc oxide sunscreen!!!
 Chemical sunscreens absorb the heat and are the actual cause of the pigmentation production.
+Veridatta's Vital Sun SPF is a physical blocker for both UVB and UVA rays and is the only way to sit in the sun and not darker your sunspots is if you use a zinc oxide sunscreen.

 Well fancy that.
 Thanks Kimberly and Ranch & Coast Plastic Surgery for having us.